Use One Search to find books, articles and films in one search.

 *Begin with BROAD search terms:

-A search for "how women behaved in ancient rome" will return ZERO results.
+A search for "how society views women who commit crimes" will return ZERO results.
 Think about the main points and use those as keywords.

 Combine keywords with AND:

 *Don't include little words like "the," "of," "in" etc. - they will skew your results

 *Don't give up!
 The library catalog works differently than other searches you may be used to - keep trying different keywords.